-Walburga ‘Dolly Oesterreich, Otto Sanhuber: 1920s Attic Lover Murder To Air On ‘A Crime To Remember,’ Plus What Happened To Otto?
+Walburga ‘Dolly’ Oesterreich, Otto Sanhuber: 1920s Attic Lover Murder To Air On ‘A Crime To Remember,’ Plus What Happened To Otto?

 — DiscoveryID (@DiscoveryID) January 4, 2017

-On Tuesday night’s A Crime To Remember episode “Guess Who?” police arrive at a California home, where a housewife is locked in a closet while her husband is found dead on the floor.
+On Tuesday night’s A Crime to Remember episode “Guess Who?” police arrive at a California home, where a housewife is locked in a closet while her husband is found dead on the floor.
 What looks like a common burglary gone wrong eventually leads to the discovery of a sex secret that only the walls of the attic held.

-According to Atlas Obscura, in 1922, police were summoned to a home at 85 lo St Andrews P1,L,A, where they found the bullet-ridden body of a deceased white male.
+According to Atlas Obscura, in 1922, police were summoned to a home where they found the bullet-ridden body of a deceased white male.
 Nearby, his wife was locked in a closet, but she was alive.
-The woman, who was identified as Walburga Dolly Oesterreich, the wife of Fred Oesterreich, told police that a burglar had gained entry into the home and shot and killed her husband during a robbery.
+The woman, who was identified as Walburga “Dolly” Oesterreich, the wife of Fred Oesterreich, told police that a burglar had gained entry into the home and shot and killed her husband during a robbery.
 She cited several items that had been taken from the home.

 Atlas Obscura The Married Woman Who Kept Her Lover in the Attic Atlas Obscura Walburga 'Dolly' Oesterreich being… https://t.co/NGdaaIJmXp